Jason Capizzi

-Jason Capizzi (born June 19, 1983) is a former American football offensive tackle for the Las Vegas Locomotives of the United Football League (UFL).
+Jason Capizzi (born June 19, 1983) is an American former professional football offensive tackle.
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 2007.
-Capizzi later won Super Bowl XLIII with the Steelers over the Arizona Cardinals, his only championship.
+Capizzi won Super Bowl XLIII with the Steelers.
 He played college football at Indiana University of Pennsylvania.

-Capizzi has also been a member of the New York Jets, Tampa Bay Buccaneers, Kansas City Chiefs, St. Louis Rams, Cleveland Browns and Carolina Panthers.
+Capizzi was also a member of the New York Jets, Tampa Bay Buccaneers, Kansas City Chiefs, St. Louis Rams, Cleveland Browns, and Carolina Panthers of the NFL, and the Las Vegas Locomotives of the United Football League (UFL).